 A: Applicants are not required to include biomarkers in their proposals.
 Reviewers will review any research questions that are proposed.
 The RFA suggests that applicants could include biomarker collection and analysis, but collection of safety outcome information, survival, other significant medical events, patient experience data that is not specifically tied to efficacy, etc., are also acceptable.
-Outside of this RFA, NINDS offers a Translational Biomarker Program that is focused on improving the quality and efficiency of neurotherapeutic clinical research by supporting rigorous biomarker development and validation.
+Outside of this RFA, NINDS recently released a Notice of Special Interest (NOT-NS-23-062) on a number of funding opportunities related to ALS, including opportunities for clinical data harmonization and biomarker studies.